ryanhopperlowe/blog-hopperlowe/public/articles/ditch-state-management.md

 TLDR;

-> My main problemn with libraries like Redux, and Zustand is that they often times get reached for long before the complexity rises to the point where they're needed.
+> My main problem with libraries like Redux, and Zustand is that they often times get reached for long before the complexity rises to the point where they're needed.
 95% of the time, you should be able to solve your issues with simpler methods.

 For years, I used to swear by state management.
 Along with most of the React community, I thought of it as the silver bullet I could use to solve all of my problems.
 I've since changed my tune.
 After years of using them (Redux, Zustand, MobX, Jotai, Context API, and more), I've come to the conclusion that they're (mostly) a waste of my time as a developer.